Novelty Search or Patentability Search: Everything You Need to KnowPatent Law ResourcesPatent Search

 A patent search company's business depends upon them having a sound reputation in the field.
 It's standard practice to have any company or individual sign a non-disclosure agreement before giving them confidential information.
 With that precaution, there's little or no risk that an established company will try to steal your invention.

 If you need help performing a novelty search before filing a patent application you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.